Procedures and Guidelines

 For any questions regarding immunizations records please contact nurse.swc@usask.ca

-1. You will have your Two-Step Tuberculin skin test (TST) at your first visit at Student Health.
+1. You will have your Two Step Tuberculin skin test (TST) at your first visit at Student Health.
 The TST is completed over 4 visits.
-Regina students may complete the TST with Employee Health and Safety (see For Regina students Only).

-2. Sign the attached immunization consent form and bring it to your first appointment.
+2. Sign the consent and bring it with you to your first appointment

 4. Completion of immunizations is an expectation under the Clinical Placement Agreement between the University of Saskatchewan and Saskatchewan Health Authority (SHA).
 Any student who is not able to complete recommended and required immunizations, or chooses not to receive those immunizations, should contact the Associate Dean, UGME to discuss, and must complete, sign and submit the SHA Immunization Waiver to the Associate Dean UGME after that discussion.